TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     ..  _backend---frontend:
     -   *Backend / Frontend*

         Backend and Frontend are the two main areas of TYPO3 CMS.
-The Backend is the administration interface for editors and administrators, while the Frontend is the publicly accessible part of the website.
+The backend is the administrative interface for editors and administrators, while the frontend is the publicly accessible part of the website.

     ..  _backend-bookmarks:
     -   *Backend Bookmarks*

-        Backend Bookmarks are shortcuts that users can set for frequently used backend pages for quicker access.
+        Backend bookmarks are shortcuts that users can set for frequently used backend pages for quicker access.

     ..  _backend-layout:
     -   *Backend Layout*

-        The Backend Layout defines the structure and design of the backend user interface in regard to maintaining content elements and the arrangement of their input fields.
-A "Backend Layout" can be set on a page-level, and this attribute can actually be also evaluated in the frontend, to affect the arrangement of elements on a page.
+        The backend layout defines the structure and design of the backend user interface in regard to maintaining content elements and the arrangement of their input fields.
+A backend layout can be set on a page-level, and this attribute can actually be also evaluated in the frontend, to affect the arrangement of elements on a page.

     ..  _backend-module:
     -   *Backend Module*

-        Backend Modules are extendable components in the TYPO3 backend that provide various functionalities and tools like user management or file management.
+        Backend modules are extendable components in the TYPO3 backend that provide various functionalities and tools like user management or file management.
 The left hand panel in the backend shows all these modules.